Last Updated on October 15, 2020 by Nancie

 Oddly colored Leucistic birds are interesting and a little out of the ordinary.
 But the missing pigment can cause problems for the bird, including weaker feathers, being more visible to predators and possibly making it harder to find a breeding partner.
 So this is a case when being different comes with some possible down sides.

-Learn More About Oddly Colored Birds
+Learn More About Leucism and Oddly Colored Birds

 Bird genetics is a bit over my head so I’m not going to pretend I understand the science behind this.
 Here are some interesting (and easy to read) articles on oddly colored birds, leucism and other color abnormalities in birds if you would like to read more about it: